alecnhall/fewpjs-oo-initializing-instances-online-web-pt-081219/README.md

 ## Introduction

-In this lab, we are going to practice creating Object Oriented classes and instances using JavaScript's `class` keyword.
+In this lab, we are going to prac tice creating Object Oriented classes and instances using JavaScript's `class` keyword.
 We are also going to use JavaScript's class `constructor` to instantiate data into a class.
 In other words, we're going to create a class, and then put some data in it.

 ## Create a class in JavaScript using the class keyword